Links

 Use descriptive link text

-- Avoid generic link text, such as ‘click here’ or ‘read more’.
+- Avoid writing link text like ‘click here’ or ‘read more’.

-- When linking to files, it’s helpful to include the file type and size in the link text.
+- When linking to files, it’s helpful to include the file type and size in the link text, e.g. 2026 Annual Report (PDF, 120KB).

 An example of improving link text